gletort/FishFeats/docs/Get-nuclei.md

 ### Stardist
 _Stardist run in 2D + 3D reconstruction._

-Each z-slice will be segmented in 2D for individual nuclei with [stardist](https://github.com/stardist/stardist) (Schmidt et al., 2018).
+Each Z-slice will be segmented in 2D for individual nuclei with [Stardist](https://github.com/stardist/stardist) (Schmidt et al., 2018).
 Then the 3D nuclei will be reconstructed by associating the nuclei from each consecutive slices, either with the `Munkres` method (Hungarian algorithm, optimization of the pairing of the ojects) or with the `overlap` method (associating overlapping object, faster).

 ??? example "Stardist parameters"

-	- `probability threshold`: threshold of stardist output probability to keep a detected nuclei.
+	- `probability threshold`: threshold of Stardist output probability to keep a detected nuclei.
 Increase it will decrease the number/size of nuclei found.
-	- `nuclei overlap`: stardist parameter of how much nuclei overlap in general.
+	- `nuclei overlap`: Stardist parameter of how much nuclei overlap in general.
 Increasing it to split more nuclei, decreasing to have bigger objects.
 	- `association method`: how to reconstruct 3D nuclei from the 2D slice nuclei, either by combinataion (optimization of the distance between nuclei in two consecutives slices), `Munkres` method, or by associating nuclei from consecutive slices that overlap enough `Overlap` method (faster).
 	- `threshold overlap`: for the `overlap` method, associate two nuclei from consecutive slices as one if they overlap by at least more % than the threshold.
 	- `association distance limit micron`: For the `Munkres` method, can associate nuclei from consecutive slices only if they are closer than the distance limit (in microns).